shion0111/GradientVC/README.md

 Currently the background gradient contains two colors.
 And these colors are divided into several colors to present the "loop" effect.

 GradientView supports:
-- Gradient with 2 colors with user defined angle
+- Gradient of 2 colors with user defined angle
 - Device orientation
 - Animation will be restored when view reappearing